alexfazio/ai-glossary/README.md

 2. **Code** - python/numpy snippets, classes, or functions
 3. **Equations** - Formatted with Latex

+### Reasonably Substantive and Accurate

+Entries must be both reasonably substantive as well as reasonably accurate.
+This means that entries should be:

+- Substantive and well-researched (i.e. not one-liners or otherwise uninformative)
+- Accurately portray the state of research and the relevant literature (i.e. not inaccurate, misleading or false)

 ### Goal 🎯

 The goal of the glossary is to present content in the most accessible way possible, with a heavy emphasis on visuals and interactive diagrams.
 That said, in the spirit of rapid prototyping, it's okay to to submit a "rough draft" without visuals or code.
 We expect other readers will enhance your submission over time.